Curtis Sliwa: 2025 mayoral campaign

 On February 13, 2025, Sliwa announced his candidacy to run for mayor of New York City in 2025, again as a Republican.
 During his candidacy, he apologized for past statements regarding the city's Hasidic population and criticized ICE's detainments of immigrants coming to courthouses for appointments and deportation without due process: "everybody gets due process in the United States."

 A mid-July 2025 poll of registered NYC voters found Sliwa coming in third, with 13%.
-The pattern has continued into early September, with Sliwa placing third, after Democratic nominee Zohran Mamdani and independent candidate Andrew Cuomo, but ahead of incumbent mayor Eric Adams.
+The pattern continued into early September, with Sliwa placing third, after Democratic nominee Zohran Mamdani and independent candidate Andrew Cuomo, but ahead of incumbent mayor Eric Adams.
 Throughout the election, Sliwa rejected calls for him to exit the race in order to help defeat Mamdani, including pressure from Trump and, Sliwa said, from billionaires who had offered to pay him to drop out.

 In spite of strong opposition from various billionaires and national Republicans to stay in the race, Sliwa received support from most GOP leaders in the five boroughs.
 In response to Andrew Cuomo calling Sliwa a "spoiler" and saying that "Curtis will make Mamdani a winner", Sliwa stated, "I suggest Andrew Cuomo come off his high horse.
 If he wants to win this election, go out and campaign for your voters."

-It was debated whether or not Sliwa ending his campaign would have helped in boosting Cuomo's campaign and defeating Zohran Mamdani.
+It was debated whether or not Sliwa ending his campaign would have boosted Cuomo's campaign or allowed him to defeat Mamdani.
 An AARP poll conducted in October showed Cuomo with 41% against Mamdani's 44% if Sliwa were to step aside, within the poll's margin of error.
 Sliwa firmly rejected this poll and many others throughout the campaign, saying, "I don't believe in polls.
 I believe you have to have a get-out-the-vote effort."
 A spokesperson for the Sliwa campaign has said, "The overwhelming majority of Sliwa supporters would not touch Andrew Cuomo with a ten-foot pole."
 Sliwa, having consistently rebuked calls to drop out, voted for himself on the first day of early voting on October 26; he urged his supporters to show up for early voting as well.

-Sliwa received 7.2% of the vote, placing behind both Cuomo, and Mamdani who won the election with over 50% of the vote.
+Sliwa received 7% of the vote, placing behind both Cuomo, and Mamdani who won the election with over 51% of the vote.

+Future

+In May 2026, Sliwa expressed interest in running for Mayor of New York again in the 2029 election.